mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_html_viewer/README.md

 Enable this module, then select it as a viewer in the XML Solution Pack's admin settings.
 No additional software or libraries need to be installed.

-The XML Solution Pack has an admin option to select which output filter to use in its viewers.
+The XML Solution Pack has an admin option to select which output format to use in its viewers.
+In addition, the Islandora Simple XML Context module provides a reaction to use a specific Drupal output format.
 If your HTML is not rendering as intended, make sure that the filter being applied is not configured correctly.

 ## Maintainer